teauxfu/brdsa.github.io/HACKING.md

 ## Cloning the repo

-link to the github repo, instructions for cloning gh cli is pretty nice, they have a desktop interface too
+TODO link to the github repo, instructions for cloning. gh cli is pretty nice, they have a desktop interface too

 ## Project structure